 |1000 and above**||$73,346||$75||N/A||$73,421.00|

 * Your Fleet Size Fee Tier depends on Number of Commercial Motor Vehicles (CMV's) owned or operated by exempt or non-exempt moto carrier, motor private carrier, or freight forwarder.
 Broker and Leasing Companies are required to pay the 0 - 2 fee tier.
-Trailers are NOT included in fleet size for 2010-2012.
+Trailers are NOT included in fleet size since the 2010 registration year.